agmcfarland/IntegrationFeatureHeatmap/README.md

 Read in the genomic fasta file that will be used for random sampling.

 Normally the genomic fasta would be read in using ShortRead::readFasta().
-However, this uses a lot of space.
-A pre-made chromosome_lengths file is used here for convenience.
-The hashed out examples show how the genomic fasta would be read in and converted to a chromosome_lengths dataframe.
+To save disk space for this exercise, a pre-made chromosome_lengths file is provided.
+The hashed out examples show how the genomic fasta would be read in and converted to a chromosome_lengths dataframe in a typical workflow..

 ```R
 # genome_fasta <- ShortRead::readFasta(file.path('/home/ubuntu/temp_data/data','hg38.fa.gz')) # example